-ECP appoints Justice Dost Muhammad as KP Caretaker CM
+ECP appoints Justice Dost Muhammad as KP caretaker CM

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-PESHAWAR: Putting an end to the nine-day-long guessing game over the nomination of the caretaker chief minister for Khyber Pakhtunkhwa, the Election Commission of Pakistan (ECP) on Tuesday appointed Justice (retd) Dost Muhammad Khan to the post.
+PESHAWAR: Putting an end to the nine-day long guessing game over the nomination of the caretaker chief minister for Khyber Pakhtunkhwa, the Election Commission of Pakistan (ECP) on Tuesday appointed Justice (R) Dost Muhammad Khan to the post.

+He will take oath as the sixth chief minister to head an interim setup in the province.

 Considered as a thorough professional, Justice Dost Muhammad during his tenure as Chief Justice, Peshawar High Court (PHC), delivered several major judgments, including declaring US drone strikes as war crimes, disqualifying former President General Pervez Musharraf from contesting elections for life, terming fuel adjustment charges illegal, taking suo moto notice of women being barred from voting and ordering missing persons be shifted to internment centres.